Chow Rings of Matroids as Permutation Representations: Introduction

-Our goal in this paper is to use Feichtner and Yuzvinsky's Gr\"obner basis result to prove a combinatorial strengthening of the isomorphisms and injections \eqref{integral-rep-PD-isomorphism}, \eqref{real-Lefschetz-PD-isomorphism}, \eqref{real-Lefschetz-injection}.
-To this end, recall (or see Section~\ref{matroid-background-section} below) that the matroid $\M$ can be specified by its family $\FF$ of {\it flats}; in the case where $\M$ is realized by a list of vectors $v_1,v_2,\ldots,v_n$ in a vector space, a subset $F \subseteq \{1,2,\ldots,n\}=:E$ is a flat when $\{v_j\}_{j \in F}$ is linearly closed, meaning that every vector $v_i$ for $i$ in $E$ that lies in the linear span of $\{v_j\}_{j \in F}$ already has $i$ in $F$.
-Then the {\it Chow ring} $A(\M)$ is presented as a quotient of the polynomial ring $S:=\Z[x_F]$ having one variable $x_F$ for each nonempty flat $F$ in $\FF \setminus \{\varnothing\}$.
-The presentation takes the form $ A(\M) := S / (I + J) $ where $I ,J$ are certain ideals of $S$ defined more precisely in Definition~\ref{Chow-ring-definition} below.
+Our goal in this paper is to use Feichtner and Yuzvinsky's Gr\"obner basis result, along with some combinatorics of {\it nested sets} (reviewed in Section~\ref{nested-set-subsection}), to prove a combinatorial strengthening/lifting of the isomorphisms and injections \eqref{integral-rep-PD-isomorphism}, \eqref{real-Lefschetz-PD-isomorphism}, \eqref{real-Lefschetz-injection}.
+For the sake of stating this, recall (or see Section~\ref{matroid-background-section} below) that a (simple) matroid $\M$ can be specified by its {\it lattice of flats} $\L_\M$; in the case where $\M$ is realized by a list of vectors $v_1,v_2,\ldots,v_n$ in a vector space, a subset $F \subseteq \{1,2,\ldots,n\}=:E$ is a flat when $\{v_j\}_{j \in F}$ is linearly closed, meaning that every vector $v_i$ for $i\in E$ that lies in the linear span of $\{v_j\}_{j \in F}$ already has $i$ in $F$.
+This $\L_\M$ is a ranked lattice, whose rank function $\rk: \L_\M \rightarrow \{0,1,2\ldots\}$ is modeled after the dimension of the span of $\{v_j\}_{j \in F}$.
+A building set $\G \subseteq \L_\M$ is a subset of $\L_\M$ satisfying axioms that roughly say every flat $F$ in $\L_\M$ can be ``built" in a certain way from elements of $\G$.
+The building set $\G$ distinguishes certain subsets $N=\{F_1,\ldots,F_\ell\} \subset \G$ called {\it $\G$-nested sets}.
+To each flat $F$ in the $\G$-nested set $N$, we need a crucial quantity

-Feichtner and Yuzvinsky exhibited (see Theorem~\ref{FY-GB-theorem}, Corollary~\ref{cor: mon_basis} below) a Gr\"obner basis for $I + J$ that leads to the following standard monomial $\Z$-basis for $A(\M)$, which we call the {\it FY-monomials} of $\M$:
+where $\vee N_{<F}$ denotes the lattice join in $\L_\M$ of all elements of $N$ strictly below $F$.
+Then the \emph{Chow ring} $A(\L_\M, \G)$ of $\M$ with respect to the building set $\G$ is presented as a quotient of the polynomial ring $S:=\Z[x_F]$ having one variable $x_F$ for each flat $F$ in $\G$.
+The presentation takes the form $ A(\L_\M, \G) := S / (I + J) $ where $I ,J$ are certain ideals of $S$ defined more precisely in Definition~\ref{Chow-ring-definition} below.
+Feichtner and Yuzvinsky exhibited (see Theorem~\ref{FY-GB-theorem}, Corollary~\ref{cor: mon_basis} below) a Gr\"obner basis for $I + J$ that leads to the following standard monomial $\Z$-basis for $A(\L_\M, \G)$, which we will call the {\it FY-monomials} of $\M$: